kktsuji/tsuji-website/content/til/deep-learning/sigmoid-function.md

 In the context of artificial neural network, the sigmoid function is a synonym for the logistics function.

+The [softmax function](https://tsuji.tech/softmax-function/) is a smooth approximation of one-hot arg max of the sigmoid function.

 ## Standard Sigmoid Function

 $ S(x) = \dfrac{1}{1 + e^x} = \dfrac{\tanh(x/2) + 1}{2} $